sisby-folk/tinkerers-quilt/README.md

 Letting players express themselves with player customisation, builds, and even things like farming, cooking, and brewing, is a core tenet of the pack.

  - [Ears](https://ears.unascribed.com/) - Improved skins with support for tails, horns, ears, claws, wings and more species/gender things!
  - [Fabric Tailor](https://modrinth.com/mod/fabrictailor) - Swap your skin in-game.
-Perfect for plural systems.
+Great for plural systems.
- - [Origins](https://modrinth.com/mod/origins) - Choose a player _Origin_, granting abilities, limitations, and maybe species euphoria (we don't know you)
+ - [Origins](https://modrinth.com/mod/origins) - Choose a player _Origin_, granting abilities, limitations, and maybe some euphoria (we don't know you)

  - [Drogtor](https://github.com/unascribed/Drogtor) - Change your player name at any time with a command!
- - [Player Pronouns](https://modrinth.com/mod/player-pronouns) - Set your pronouns in multiplayer and have them appear in chat.
+ - [Player Pronouns](https://modrinth.com/mod/player-pronouns) - Set your pronouns in multiplayer to show in the player list.
  - [Fabrication](https://modrinth.com/mod/fabrication) - A huge tweak mod.
 Includes allowing players to hide armor to show their skin with a command.
  - [Presence Footsteps](https://modrinth.com/mod/presence-footsteps) - Footstep audio redone - allows swapping between bi/quadrupedal, with winged options.